 This course will introduce students to the culturally diverse body of children's literature as a field of literary study.
-After a brief historical introduction which in development of writing for children is presented within a socio-cultural context, students will read and respond, orally and in writing, to outstanding selections reflecting the multicultural heritage of literature.
-Through lectures, class and supplemental discussion, textbook and journal article readings, students will be exposed to folklore, fairy tales, fantasy, poetry, and realistic fiction.
-As a final project, students will conduct an in-depth genre, author, or cultural study by using print and on-line resources.
+After a brief historical introduction in which the development of writing for children is presented within a sociocultural context, students will read and respond, orally and in writing, to outstanding selections reflecting the multicultural heritage of this literature.
+Through lectures, class discussion, and supplemental textbook and journal article readings, students will be exposed to folklore, fairy tales, fantasy, poetry, and realistic fiction.
+As a final project, students will conduct an indepth genre, author, or cultural study by using print and on-line resources.
 Upon completion of the course, students will be able to analyze, synthesize, and evaluate literature written for readers from pre-school through young adult.